18F/handbook/_pages/general-information-and-resources/glossary.md

 - **DAP** - Digital Analytics Program.
 A GSA service that provides a web analytics tool and training on how to use it.

 - **Dev** - Someone who does software development.
 A "coder."

+- **DevOps** - Development and Operations.
+Practices or people who work on or seek to improve software delivery using (for example) CI/CD.

 - **[Digital Gov](https://digital.gov/)** - A platform to help those in agencies working on providing digital services and information for the public.
 Posts information on what government is doing in digital, general digital news, trends and issues on implementing digital for the public.